Higher Gauge Theory with String 2-Groups: The string group

 \subsection{Differentiable hypercohomology}

 A particularly interesting Lie 2-algebra is the string Lie 2-algebra of a compact simple Lie group $\sG$, and we will encounter its explicit form later.
-This Lie 2-algebra is fully characterized by the Cartan-Killing form on a Lie group, which represents an element of $H^3(\sLie(\sG),\FR)$.
-In \cite{Baez:0307200}, the authors showed that Lie 2-groups are classified by a pair of groups $\sG$, $\sH$, with $\sH$ abelian, an action of $\sG$ on $\sH$ by automorphism and an element of $H^3(\sG,\sH)$.
+This Lie 2-algebra is fully characterized by the Cartan--Killing form on a Lie group, which represents an element of $H^3(\sLie(\sG),\FR)$.
+In~\cite{Baez:0307200}, the authors showed that Lie 2-groups are classified by a pair of groups $\sG$, $\sH$, with $\sH$ abelian, an action of $\sG$ on $\sH$ by automorphism and an element of $H^3(\sG,\sH)$.
 It is thus tempting to assume that the string Lie 2-algebra can be integrated to such classifying data.
-As shown in \cite{Baez:0307200}, however, this cannot be done if the underlying topology is to be respected.
+As shown in~\cite{Baez:0307200}, however, this cannot be done if the underlying topology is to be respected.

 The reason behind this problem is that ordinary group cohomology is not the right framework for this integration.
-As done in \cite{Schommer-Pries:0911.2483}, one should rather switch to Segal-Mitchison group cohomology \cite{Segal:1970aa}, which we briefly review in the following.
+As done in~\cite{Schommer-Pries:0911.2483}, one should rather switch to Segal--Mitchison group cohomology~\cite{Segal:1970aa}, which we briefly review in the following.